benjamineruvieru/react-native-credentials-manager/README.md

 # react-native-credentials-manager

+> 📚 **Documentation has moved!** The complete documentation is now available at [https://docs.benjamineruvieru.com/docs/react-native-credentials-manager/](https://docs.benjamineruvieru.com/docs/react-native-credentials-manager/)

 A React Native library that implements the [Credential Manager API](https://developer.android.com/identity/sign-in/credential-manager) for Android.
 This library allows you to manage passwords and passkeys in your React Native applications.

-> ⚠️ **Note**: This library is actively under development. iOS support using Authentication Services is coming soon. ~~Support for the old React Native architecture is also in progress.~~ Supports old architecture now.
-Google Sign-In integration with Credential Manager will be added shortly.
+> ⚠️ **Note**: This library is actively under development. iOS support using Authentication Services is coming soon. ~~Support for the old React Native architecture is also in progress.~~ Supports old architecture now. ~~Google Sign-In integration with Credential Manager will be added shortly.~~ Google Sign-In is now supported.

 ## Features

 - ✨ Passkey Authentication
 - 🔐 Password Credential Management
-- 📱 Google Signing (coming soon)
+- 📱 Google Signing
 - 🤖 [iOS Authentication Services](https://developer.apple.com/documentation/authenticationservices?language=objc) (coming soon)

 ## Installation